jallajs/jalla/README.md

 Cloudflares free teir is an excellent complement to jalla for caching HTML responses.
 You'll need to setup Cloudflare to
 [cache everything][cloudflare-cache-guide] and to respect exiting cache headers.
-This means you'll be able to tell cloudflare which responses to cache and for how long by setting the `s-maxage` header.
+This means you'll be able to tell Cloudflare which responses to cache and for how long by setting the `s-maxage` header.

 However, when publishing a new version of your webpage or when the cache should